 Also, try to find time to read your child a bedtime story.
 The most important part of reading is enjoyment, developing a love of books will turn them into successful readers with a growing vocabulary.
 Please write a comment in your child's 'Reading Record' book when they have read with you.
 This helps us to know that their books are ready to change and also gives us an understanding of how they are getting on reading at home with you.
 Thank you.

 Here is a reminder of how we write our letters in school.
-Some letters stay on the grass, some go up into the sky and some go down into the mud.

 CHALLENGE - Can they have a go at writing our phonics sounds?